RicardoGoncalves-CS/CSharpLearning/Week 1/2_Shell/README.md

 # Content

-The files contained in this folder are:

-- ExampleScript.ps1
-- MyShellScript.ps1
-- gcm-date.txt

 **NOTE**: to give temporary permission to execute a Powershell script we can use **set-ExecutionPolicy -scope process -executionPolicy unrestricted**

 ### *ExampleScript.ps1*